-Car seat alarms can be a lifesaver.
+A good car seat alarm can be a lifesaver.
 Quite literally.
-An average of 37 children die each year in hot vehicles, per the safety organization Kids and Cars.
-According to the American Academy of Pediatrics, heat stroke is the leading cause of non-car crash vehicular death in children under 15.
+An average of 37 children die each year in hot vehicles, according to the safety organization Kids and Cars.
+According to the American Academy of Pediatrics, heatstroke is the leading cause of non-car crash vehicular death in children under 15.
 Children’s bodies heat up three to five times faster than adults’, and because cars can heat up in as little as 10 minutes, kids can experience heat stroke even it’s only 57 degrees outside.

 The good news is there are precautions parents can take to avoid encountering these nightmare scenarios.
-Enter: the car seat alarm.
-Of course, adults should always check the back seat to make sure their child is out of the car before walking away.
+Parents should never leave kids alone in hot cars, but it can happen, even unintentionally.
+Car seat alarms and sensors serve as a reminder.
+Of course, adults should always check the back seat before walking away, buckle their children before driving, and never leave kids alone in a hot car.
 But life happens, and even the most well-intentioned caregivers can forget.
-Investing in a car seat alarm or a car seat with sensors can provide extra protection.
+Investing in a car seat alarm or a car seat with sensors can provide an extra layer of protection.

 Some car seats have built-in sensors that attach to the harness and sync to a phone, alerting caregivers when a child is left alone or their temperature becomes too high or low.
-Parents can also purchase independent small alarms that attach to car safety belts and sync with a phone, which go off should the parent walk away from the car while the child is inside, or if the alarm senses movement inside the car.
+Another option is a small, independent car alarm that attaches to car safety belts and syncs with a phone.
+Both car seat alarms serve the same purpose: to set off alarms should an adult walk away from the car while the child is inside, whether by sensing movement, tracking temperature, distance, or weight.

 Car seat alarms and sensors can’t replace caution and good sense, but they can provide an extra safety reminder and ease worried parent’s minds.
 These are the most solid car seat alarm options on the market right now.